 - A copy of your Canadian birth certificate, passport, or proof of eligibility to work in Canada, such as a Visa or permanent resident card.
 This can be scanned and uploaded as you complete your online application.

 - Pay the application fee of $320 and the jurisprudence examination fee of $150 online.
 Application and exam fees are non-refundable.
 See Schedule C – Fees.

 - Complete the online jurisprudence examination.
 Please refer to the link from our initial email to you.

 - A valid, current copy of the Standard First Aid with CPR-C. Please ensure the certificate meets the Quality Assurance Committee requirements.

 In addition, applicants must request that the following information is sent to the CCBC:

 - Copy of your chiropractic transcript forwarded to the CCBC by an accredited chiropractic college.
 If you are currently registered to practice in another Canadian jurisdiction, you may not be required to submit your transcript.

 - Results of your Canadian Chiropractic Examining Board (CCEB) examinations forwarded to the CCBC by the CCEB.
 If you are currently registered to practice in another Canadian jurisdiction, you may not be required to submit your examinations.

-- If applicable, a criminal record check from the last non-Canadian jurisdiction(s) where you have practised or currently practise chiropractic or any other health profession sent from the jurisdiction directly to the CCBC.
+- If applicable, a criminal record check from all non-Canadian jurisdiction(s) where you have practised or currently practise chiropractic or any other health profession sent from the jurisdiction directly to the CCBC.